 Then it begins to snowball.
 Even though you’re back home, you can still feel a piece of yourself “out there.”
 You try to force yourself to shake off the dream, but there’s an inkling inside that won’t go away.
 You look around and discover that your own neighborhood is a stitch in the quilt of nature, too; and you begin to notice as if for the first time the indigenous plants and animals around you.
 As a guide in Patagonia once said to me, “There are beautiful natural events and phenomena wherever you are in the world.”

 Sometimes, you just have to stand somewhere far away to see the things that are close.

 For example, since seeing the polar bears eight years ago, I now know that just a few miles from where I live, Karner blue butterflies congregate.
 It’s one of the few places left in the United States where they do.
 I know that monarch butterflies pass through Wisconsin on their way to Mexico.
-I know that baby bison are born in the small town of Poynette just north of me, and elk bugle in the Chequamegon-Nicolet National Forest in Wisconsin’s Great Northwoods.
-And I now know, I want to see it all.
+I know that baby bison are born in the small town of Poynette just north of me and that elk bugle in the Chequamegon-Nicolet National Forest in Wisconsin’s Great Northwoods.
+And I now know that I want to see it all.

 What has going on a Natural Habitat Adventures trip caused you to do differently, once you got back home?
 What has been the impact of one of your trips, years later?

 If your nature travels should take you anywhere near Wisconsin in the future, look me up.
 Chances are, I’ll be standing for a 12-hour shift somewhere along the Wolf River to make sure that spawning sturgeon are not interrupted during their annual ritual or following the tracks of white-tailed deer through the woods in my own backyard.